Bartlett Dam: History

 In response to the Great Depression and subsequent drops in crop prices, farmers struggled harder to have a dam constructed on the Verde River.
 Finally, in 1935, the Salt River Project received approval to build the Bartlett Dam.
 The U.S. Bureau of Reclamation constructed the dam between 1936 and 1939, in a total of 1,000 days.
 Upon completion, the dam was the tallest multiple arch buttress type in the world at the time.
 80% of the funding for the dam was provided by the Salt River Project (SRP) and 20% by the Bureau of Indian Affairs.
 Construction on the dam provided needed jobs and flood control on the river.
 Although flood waters temporarily halted construction in February 1937, flooding was finally minimized with the construction of the dam.
-The next large flood in the area would not come until the winter of 1965-66.
+The next large flood in the area would not come until the winter of 1965–66.

 Because of safety concerns, the dam was later modified during the mid-1990s by the Bureau of Reclamation.
 Beginning in March 1994, the dam was raised 21.5 ft and subsequently, its service spillway was modified as well to accompany the new height.
 An unlined auxiliary spillway was also constructed about 1500 ft south of the dam's left abutment.
 The new spillway consists of a concrete control structure and a three-segment fuse plug which is designed to erode in specific stages during flooding.
 The modifications to the dam were complete in December 1996.

-Specifications
+Design, dimensions, and impoundment

 The Bartlett dam consists of 10 arches, 9 buttresses, and is flanked by 2 gravity wing dams.
 Before being modified, the Bartlett Dam was 287 ft tall and contained 182000 cuyd of concrete.
 After the mid-1990s modification, the dam is 308.5 ft tall, made of 223773 cuyd of concrete, and has a length of 823 ft.
 The width of the dam arch's ranges from 7.5 ft at its base and 4.5 ft at its crest.

 The reservoir created by the dam, Bartlett Lake, has a 178,186 acre.ft capacity at the normal surface water elevation of 1798 ft.
 It drains an area of 6160 sqmi and has a surface area of 2700 acre.
 The dam's outlet works have a discharge capacity of 2400 ft3/s.
 When the reservoir is at the maximum water elevation of 1821 ft, the service spillway has a 287500 ft3/s capacity while the auxiliary spillway can discharge up to 261700 ft3/s.